 It takes the concept of the portfolio and expands it to include usefulness in more subjects.
 For example, students studying business can use the website to explore branding and content management.
 Students studying math might explore how algorithms affect their SEO (search engine optimization) scores.

 A student website can showcase not only progress, but also specific examples of a student’s best work.
 Students can add or remove content, changing the site to suit their specific needs.
-In fact, I prefer the term “living resume” to the more generic “student website.”
+In fact, I sometimes use the term “living resume” instead of “student website.”

-We all know stories of, or have lived through, applying for job that requires experience.
+We all know stories of, or have lived through, applying for a job that requires experience.
 Yet, to gain experience, the applicant needs to get that job.
 It’s a classic catch-22.
 Whether students apply to a university or apply to a job, these students will be asked to provide evidence or examples of their work.
 Transcripts are typically not enough to differentiate one applicant from another.
-But a living resume can allow universities and employers to put a literal face to their name, to get a sense of a student’s personality.
-And, most importantly, the work products that a student chooses to feature on their living resume, whether those products are essays, artwork, business proposals, or research, show experience that can set them apart from other job or college applicants.
-Moreover, a living resume shows initiative.
+But a living resume can allow universities and employers to put a literal face to a name, to get a sense of a student’s personality.
+And, most importantly, the work products that a student chooses to feature on the website, whether those products are essays, artwork, business proposals, or research, show experience that can set a student apart from other job or college applicants.